This scene from The Wizard of Oz has always amused me. Maybe because its a good lesson about matric for homeschoolers.

 The GED® is an American school leaving examination, which can be written internationally, and only in English.

 USAf are now clamping down on the regulations relating to the issuing of Foreign Conditional Exemption.
-They have issued notice that they will no longer consider applications for Foreign Conditional Exemption from South African GED® graduates.
+They have issued notice that in future they could decide to no longer consider applications for Foreign Conditional Exemption from South African GED® graduates.

 For out more at Online University Degrees.